LispCookbook/cl-cookbook/numbers.md

 </div>
 <!-- epub-exclude-end -->

-*Types in bold, cyan boxes are the ones you will typically use.*
+*Types in bold, solid boxes are the ones you will typically use.*

 ## Introduction